andres2203/Archieve-Mapping/README.md

 > ...

 ## run program
 Save the "mapping-locations.py" in your schemes root folder.
-A file crawler will search for the specific loacation.xml files and collect them.
+A file crawler will search for the specific location.xml files and collect them.
 The locations are than mapped in your local standard browser and a Excel file "locations_collection.xml" is saved in your schemes root folder.

 # Requirements
 The python libraries from "python_environment.yml" should be installed locally.